Rob-Mundy/p4-weddingapp/README.md

 ### Solved Bugs

-1. I twice attempted to implement AJAX to update the guestlist page without requiring a page refresh.
+1. I twice attempted to implement AJAX to update the guest list page without requiring a page refresh.
 The first occasion was with HTMX, which required a change to my model.
 Unfortunately, the changes created issues with the database which meant that it had to be dropped.
 In order to do this, the following process was observed:
     + Remove Django migrations:
       Remove all migrations files within the project.
 Go through each of the project apps' migration folders and remove everything inside except the __init__.py file.
     + Drop the database: